ToxicFrog/doom-mods/gun-bonsai/README.md

 See "modding notes" below.

+### Didn't this used to be called "Laevis"?

+Yes -- that was its working title, after *Lepidobatrachus laevis*, aka the Wednesday Frog, which consumes anything smaller than itself and grows more powerful thereby.
+I eventually settled on "Gun Bonsai" as the release name.

+I may someday split the Legendoom integration into its own (somewhat more featureful) mod, in which case it will probably inherit the Laevis name.

 ## Known Issues

 - XP is assigned to the currently wielded weapon at the time the damage is dealt, so it possible for XP to be assigned to the wrong weapon if you switch weapons while projectiles are in flight.